 Second, the company's management needs to be flexible and, in this respect, the most central emphasis is on executives who are responsible for implementing intelligent systems.
 Interviewees believed that relevant managers should have both an appropriate knowledge and information about intelligent technologies and a strong belief in the effectiveness of these technologies.
-As such, the firm conviction about intelligent making; manager awareness of the services and benefits of intelligence were among the suggestions the interviewees made.
+As such, the firm conviction about intelligent making; manager awareness of the intelligent making features; and manager awareness of the services and benefits of intelligence were among the suggestions the interviewees made.
 This part of the findings is new.
 Because previous studies have not been addressed this issue.